OisinKyne/citizens-vote/README.md

 This is a lightweight dApp that makes use of the [Oireachtas Open Data API](https://api.oireachtas.ie/) to allow regular people that might be considering a run for elected office at some point in their future to build up a Voting Record.

 Blockchain is the technology that underpins cryptocurrencies like Bitcoin and Ethereum.
-The long and short of it is that Blockchain technology gives internet users a way to store permanent, unmodifiable data to the public internet, that no Facebook nor Google, nor any individual or State can change or censor on your behalf.
+The long and short of it is that Blockchain technology gives internet users a way to store permanent, unmodifiable data to the public internet, that Facebook nor Google, nor any individual or State can change or censor on your behalf.
 The technology is in it's infancy but it is revolutionising how the public holds their Government's and elected officials accountable to the rule of Law.

 ## What is it good for?